 TGay Editor: Change the two paragraphs starting at P210L31 as follows (#2308, 2316)

-All frames transmitted during the MIMO BF setup subphase should be sent using the DMG control mode or using a non-EDMG duplicate PPDU transmitted with the DMG Control modulation class.

 The initiator shall initiate the initiator SMBT subphase an MBIFS following the reception of the MIMO BF Setup frame from the responder.
 In the initiator SMBT subphase, the initiator shall transmit EDMG BRP-RX/TX packets to the responder.
 Each EDMG BRP-RX/TX packet shall be separated by SIFS.
 Each transmitted EDMG BRP-RX/TX packet is used to train one or more transmit sectors and, for each transmit sector, a number of receive AWVs.
 In each EDMG BRP-RX/TX packet, the initiator shall include, for each selected transmit sector, TRN subfields in the TRN field of the PPDU for the responder to perform receive AWV training.
 For each EDMG BRP-RX/TX packet, the TXVECTOR parameter EDMG_TRN_LEN shall be set to a value greater than zero, and the parameters RX_TRN_PER_TX_TRN and EDMG_TRN_M shall be set to the values of the L-TX-RX and Requested EDMG TRN-Unit M fields in the MIMO BF Setup frame received from the responder, respectively.
-The initiator may transmit each EDMG BRP-RX/TX packet to train multiple TX DMG antennas simultaneously by using the TRN subfields defined in 30.9.2.2.6 and, therefore, reduce training time.
 The TX Antenna Mask field of each EDMG BRP-RX/TX packet shall indicate the TX DMG antenna(s) which is being used by the initiator to transmit the EDMG BRP-RX/TX packet.
 The BRP CDOWN field of each EDMG BRP-RX/TX packet shall indicate the number of remaining EDMG BRP RX/TX packets to be transmitted by the initiator in the initiator SMBT subphase.

 10.39.9.2.3 MU-MIMO beamforming